-Let’s continue around toward your left or towards the east north east and just 20 degrees above the horizon.
-Oh by the way, you may have noticed that we seem to be hugging fairly close to the horizon.
-I’ll explain a bit more about that later on.
+Let’s continue around toward your left or toward the east north east and just 20 degrees above the horizon.
+Oh by the way, you may have noticed that we seem to be hugging close to the horizon.
+I’ll explain a bit more about that later.

 Look for a red super giant.
 To most people, it’s not traffic light red or laser red, it’s orangish.
 Anything that you see in this part of the sky that is not white or blue you’re probably looking at it.
 It’s the tenth brightest star in the night sky, 1,100 times the diameter of the Sun.
 Goodness gracious me, that’s a huge object.